UK Airline Carry-On Size Comparison 2026: Full Breakdown

 | Wizz Air | ❌ | One bag only |

-The easyJet One-Bag Rule: The Gotcha Nobody Talks About Enough
+easyJet Cabin Bag Rules: The One-Bag Policy Nobody Talks About Enough

-Ryanair free bag size increase (August 2025): The free underseat bag grew from 40 x 25 x 20 cm to 40 x 30 x 20 cm.
-If any source quotes 40 x 25 x 20 as Ryanair’s current free bag size, it’s out of date.
+Ryanair quietly grew its free bag from 40 x 25 x 20 cm to 40 x 30 x 20 cm in September 2025 (effective 4 September).
+Many comparison articles still quote the old dimensions.
+If you see 40 x 25 x 20 listed anywhere as Ryanair’s current free bag size, it’s stale.
+Our Ryanair baggage allowance guide has the full current policy.

-Wizz Air free bag size decrease (November 2025): The free bag shrank from 45 x 35 x 20 cm to 40 x 30 x 20 cm.
-Passengers who bought a 45 x 35 cm bag specifically for Wizz Air now need Priority to get it on board free.
-A meaningful change.
+Wizz Air went the other way.
+From 1 November 2025, the free bag shrank from 45 x 35 x 20 cm to 40 x 30 x 20 cm.
+If you bought a 45 x 35 cm bag specifically for Wizz Air before that date, you now need Priority to get it on board without charge.

-Flybe: Ceased all operations on 28 January 2023 and was formally dissolved in March 2024.
-Any article or comparison chart listing Flybe as an active airline should be disregarded.
+Flybe shut down on 28 January 2023 and was formally dissolved in March 2024.
+Any guide or comparison chart that still lists Flybe as an active airline isn’t worth reading.

 Dimension tables are useful.
 What happens when you get to the gate is more useful.
 Here’s a ranked enforcement guide, strictest to most lenient: